fawazshah/jmc-first-year-maths/README.md

 #### M1J2 Summary Notes

-A summary of the definitions, propositions, lemmas, corollaries and theorems in M1J2.
+A summary of the definitions as well as propositions, lemmas, corollaries and theorems in M1J2.